SeamlessAccess for Libraries

 If your institution already supports federated authentication, work with your identity and access management team (often your IT department) to determine what their standard attribute release policy is and whether it is appropriate for library resources.

-You can read more about the technical implementation of SeamlessAccess on our documentation site.
+You can read more about the technical implementation of SeamlessAccess on the Getting Started section of this site.
 Ask your library’s e-resource vendors if they participate in SeamlessAccess.
 For those that don’t, encourage them to consider adoption in order to provide library users with a consistent experience across platforms.